GiuseppeTT/fooling-around/stock-returns/README.md

 This is a cool project!

 ## How to run
-It is easy, just run script `analysis.R`.
+It is easy, just run script `script/run.R`.

 ## TODO
 - Compare posteriors to observeds